goruck/smart-zoneminder/README.md

 ## Local Object Detection (obj_detect_server)
 The Object Detection Server, [obj_det_server](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/obj_detect_server.py), runs the Tensorflow object detection inference engine using Python APIs and employees [zerorpc](http://www.zerorpc.io/) to communicate with the Alarm Uploader.
 One of the benefits of using zerorpc is that the object detection server can easily be run on another machine, apart from the machine running ZoneMinder.
 Another benefit is that the server when started will load into memory the model and initialize it, thus saving time when an inference is actually run.
 The server can optionally skip inferences on consecutive ZoneMinder Alarm frames to minimize processing time which obviously assumes the same object is in every frame.
 The Object Detection Server is run as a Linux service using systemd.

+I benchmarked a few Tensorflow object detection models on the machine running smart-zoneminder in order to pick the best model in terms of performance and accuracy.
+See the Appendix for this analysis.

 Please see the Object Detection Server's [README](https://github.com/goruck/smart-zoneminder/blob/master/obj-detect/README.md) for installation instructions.

 ## Face Recognition (face-det-rec)